ShaonMajumder/JobGenie.ai/README.md

 ## <a id="notes"></a>🧠 Development Notes (WIP)

 -   Planned features and improvements:

-    SMTP failure told app to setup smtp through web interface if api key is missing, app to show message to setup through web interface Is it possible to rewrite those parts in .env file through web interface?
+    -   SMTP failure should guide the app to set up SMTP through the web interface
+    -   If an API key is missing, the app should show a message to set it up through the web interface
+    -   Explore whether we can rewrite selected `.env` values through the web admin (with careful safeguards)
-    If there is no subscription plan, app to show message to setup through web interface there is no landing page for jobgenie, need registration with google , login with google is needed
+    -   If there is no subscription plan, the app should show a message to configure plans via the web interface
+    -   There is no dedicated marketing landing page yet; add a public-facing page + Google auth onboarding
+    -   Add registration/login with Google

 -   🚧 Adding richer analytics for:

     -   Per-job success probability signals
     -   Which prompts lead to higher ATS scores

 -   🔜 Multi-tenant mode for teams and agencies
 -   📊 Advanced ATS insights grouped by:

     -   Skills, responsibilities, culture fit, and seniority level

 -   📤 Export options:

     -   PDF / DOCX career packs
     -   Email-ready templates

 ---

-## <a id="pricing"></a>dY', Pricing (Concept)
+## <a id="pricing"></a>💵 Pricing (Concept)

 | Plan               | Mode     | Ideal For              | Highlights                                                                   |
 | ------------------ | -------- | ---------------------- | ---------------------------------------------------------------------------- |